-Each of us has at least one movie he or she cherish, a movie that came out exactly when needed, a movie presenting “a hero” worthy of becoming a role model, a sores of inspiration, a story that shows there is hope even when there is apparently none, or a dilemma that makes the viewers think and discuss the issues with other viewers.
-In this spirit, cinema is not just an object, a hall where movies are projected on a large screen.
+Each of us has at least one movie we cherish.
+A movie that came out exactly when needed, a movie presenting a hero worthy of becoming a role model, a source of inspiration, a story that shows hope even when there is none, or a dilemma that makes the viewers think and discuss the issues with other viewers.
+In this spirit, cinema is not just a hall where movies are projected on a large screen.
 It is an event, sometimes unforgettable.
-Good movies provoke thoughts (and discussions) and widen our horizons.
-In short, movies are fun and a lot more; they are wonderful tools to convey ideas, to gain knowledge and to promote community engagement.
+Good movies provoke thoughts and widen our horizons.
+In short, movies are fun and a lot more; they are beautiful tools to convey ideas, gain knowledge, and promote community engagement

-Shamefully, many suburbs in Israel do not have movie-theatres.
-Needless to say, the people in these neighbourhoods watch TV movies but are rarely exposed to good movies and to discussions led by experts in the relevant issues raised by the movies.
-Our Microcinema project aims at bringing good movies to these people, help them build their own Cinema Paradiso and use the movies as a catalyst for community engagement.
-Specifically, we believe that open forum discussions of issues presented in movies, in a pleasant café-style venues, together with invited guests will contribute to the development of dialogue, networking and action.
+Shamefully, many suburbs in Israel do not have movie theatres.
+The people in these neighborhoods watch TV movies but are rarely exposed to good movies and to discussions led by experts on the relevant issues raised by the movies.
+Our Microcinema project aims to bring good movies to these people, helping them build their own Cinema Paradiso and use the movies as a catalyst for community engagement.
+Specifically, we believe that open forum discussions of issues presented in movies, in pleasant café-style venues, and with invited guests will contribute to developing dialogue, networking, and action.

 Contact us at: [email protected]